Thairath Online

 1. Ayatollah Alireza Arafi

 Ayatollah Alireza Arafi has been a member of the Guardian Council since 2019.
-This council’s members are appointed by the Supreme Leader and are responsible for ensuring laws and policies comply with Islamic principles, approving election candidates, vetoing parliamentary laws, and overseeing elections.
+Members of this body are appointed by the Supreme Leader and are responsible for ensuring laws and policies align with Islamic principles, approving election candidates, vetoing parliamentary legislation, and overseeing elections.

-Arafi also serves as the deputy chairman of the Assembly of Experts, the body responsible for selecting the new Supreme Leader.
+Arafi also serves as the deputy chairman of the Assembly of Experts, the body tasked with selecting the new Supreme Leader.
 Additionally, he leads Friday prayers in Qom, Iran’s most important religious center, and oversees the country's religious institutions.

-He is thus a key figure in the religious power structure and has a direct role in the process of choosing the new Supreme Leader.
+He is thus a significant figure in the religious power structure and plays a direct role in the process of selecting the new Supreme Leader.

 2. Masoud Pezeshkian